-The EA's Historic Flood Map (HFM) has been considered.
-The site is not recorded to have experienced historic flooding.
+The EA's Historic Flood Map (HFM) and Recorded Flood Outlines (RFO) datasets have been considered.
+There are no recorded historic flood events at the site.

 2.4 Flood warning and access and escape routes

 The EA operates a Flood Warning Service for properties located within a Flood Warning Area (FWA) for when a flood event is expected to occur.
 The site is not located within a FWA.